elliottslaughter/rust-gc-notes/README.md

 ## Other Files in This Repository

-  * `notes.org` -- I kept a daily log which is a detailed record of everything I tried during the summer.
+  * `notes.org` -- A detailed log of everything I tried during the summer.
 I don't expect it to be especially helpful to anyone, but it might shed light on e.g. what exact configurations I was testing, etc.

   * `rebuild.sh` -- The script I used to run tests with GC enabled in various configurations.